NicosNicolaou16/ExampleChannelNativeAndroidWithCustomData/README.md

 # Example Channel Native Android With Custom Data
-This example project shows channel between Flutter and Native Android.
-Send data from Flutter to Native Android and vice versa.
+This example project shows the channel (communication) between Flutter side and Native Android side.
+Otherwise, it shows how I handle custom data model and send the data from Flutter side to Native Android side and vice versa.

 NOTE: EXAMPLE ONLY FOR ANDROID